0glabs/0g-doc/docs/run-a-node/da-node.md

 ### Signer

-A Signer is an address with sufficient delegations (at least `TokensPerVote` A0GI) registered in the DASigners module.
+A Signer is an address with sufficient delegations (at least `TokensPerVote` OG) registered in the DASigners module.
 Each signer should run a DA node to verify DA blob encoding and generate BLS signatures for signed blobs.
 The BLS curve used is BN254, and the public keys of signers are registered in the contract.

 **Note**: For accounts with delegations to more than 10 validators, only 10 of these delegations are counted and accumulated.